-For those companies not eligible for the grandfathering provisions, the updated Patent Box regime applies from 1 July 2016, and adds an extra step to the calculation of Patent Box benefit.
+For those companies not eligible for the grandfathering provisions, the updated Patent Box regime applied from 1 July 2016.

+The Patent Box Nexus regime adds an extra step to the calculation of Patent Box benefit.
 In broad terms, the updated regime limits the benefit by reference to the company's R&D expenditure on developing, licensing or acquiring patents (i.e. as a proxy for substance).
-All companies within the Patent Box regime and intending to claim under the updated regime will be required to track their intellectual property income and R&D expenditure from 1 July 2016, and trace it to the creation of specific intellectual property assets, products or product families.
-Following the end of grandfathering, this additional step to the Patent Box calculation will apply to all claimants from 1 July 2021.
+All companies within the Patent Box regime and intending to claim under the updated regime are required to track their intellectual property income and R&D expenditure from 1 July 2016, and trace it to the creation of specific intellectual property assets, products or product families.
+Following the end of grandfathering, this additional step to the Patent Box calculation applies to all claimants from 1 July 2021.